jdrum7/MISTproject/README.md

 Query 9 allows managers to identify the highest amount of tests conducted during one visit.
 Perhaps they are considering adding an additional charge if a certain number of tests are conducted, and they wish to see the largest number in order to help them make a more informed decision.

-Query 10:

-Query 10 lists the number of bills of each patient with an amount that is greater than their own average bill amount
+Query 10: lists the number of bills of each patient with an amount that is greater than their own average bill amount

 <img width="642" alt="Screen Shot 2023-11-03 at 6 15 49 PM" src="https://github.com/aanjum2003/healthcare/assets/148798153/b9480c87-5cd0-4bbd-88a3-7a5364cffb8d">

 Query 10 allows the clinic staff to give more detailed information on billing to their patients.
 A patient who has had numerous visits may want to know the number of visits that have exceeded the average billing amount of one of their own visits.

 ## Database Information
 Name of Database: ns_F2339217Group7